luiscoco/GoogleCloud_Sample10-Artifact-Registry/README.md

 ## 2. Create a .NET8 WebAPI and create the Dockerfile

+Run Visual Studio 2022 Community Edition and create a .NET8 WebAPI

+Add Docker support to the application

-This is the Dockerfile source code:
+This is the Dockerfile created automatically:

 ```
 #See https://aka.ms/customizecontainer to learn how to customize your debug container and how Visual Studio uses this Dockerfile to build your images for faster debugging.